mhmaem/quickstart-bootstrap/README.md

 |Requirements|- JDK 8 or 11<br>- Docker & Docker Compose<br>- Maven<br>- Modern IDE (VS Code recommended) |- Flutter Framework<br>- Modern IDE (Android Studio recommended) |

 ## Notes

-- As mentioned, Quickstart Bootstrap is for prototyping, it does not fit production deliverables
+- As mentioned, Quickstart Bootstrap is for prototyping, it does not fit to be a production deliverable
+- Because usually prototypes have short life span, so backward compatibility is not highly considered characteristic
 - Currently mobile App target the Android platform only
+- No web frontend client yet (in progress)